 Fair Trade Lives in Our Ethical Supply Chain

-Some of the most amazing skin care ingredients are found in many of the poorest areas of the world.
+Some of the most amazing fair trade skin care products and their ingredients are found in many of the poorest areas of the world.
 As an ethical brand devoted to bettering our world, we have adopted cruelty free practices and make purchases from Fair Trade organizations to develop our skin care line.
 Here is a peek at how it all works.

 Marula Oil, The “Miracle Oil” of Africa

 The women in these rural village collectives carefully gather the fallen Marula fruit by hand as they have done for hundreds of years.
 This master craft and artisan approach ensures that every Marula nut is sorted, sun-dried and cracked to prepare the kernels for extraction of its luxurious oil.
-The process of cracking is a delicate, time consuming task best done by hand.
-With great precision, honed over many years, highly skilled women use a rock and a stone, smashing the hard nut in two, revealing delicate soft kernel seeds inside.
+The process of cracking is a delicate, time-consuming task best done by hand.
+With great precision honed over many years, highly skilled women use a rock and a stone to smash the hard nut in two and reveal the delicate soft kernel seeds inside.
 Never processed with antioxidant killing heat or chemicals, this process ensures the highest quality cold-pressed oil so prized for hundreds of years.
-It’s why we only purchase free trade, cold-pressed Marula oil.
+It’s why we only purchase Fair Trade, cold-pressed Marula oil.

 Shea Butter – A Favorite of Cleopatra

-For centuries, Shea butter has provided employment and income, as well as well-known moisturizing abilities, for millions of women across the continent.
-Shea butter comes from the nuts of karité tree found in the Sahel region extending from West to East Africa.
+For centuries, shea butter has provided employment and income, as well as well-known moisturizing abilities, for millions of women across the continent.
+Shea butter comes from the nuts of the karité tree found in the Sahel region extending from West to East Africa.

 Using traditional methods perfected over hundreds of years, women, often organized in cooperatives, harvest karité fruits.
 Crushing the nuts exposes the precious butter, which is boiled, cleaned, packaged and sold at local markets or exported around the world.
-The Fair Trade Shea Butter that we purchase, supports a local woman’s cooperative which keeps an entire village financially and culturally stable.
-We’re especially inspired by the stories we hear of the workers and their excellent working conditions They are very happy!
+The fair trade shea butter that we purchase for our fair trade skin care products supports a local woman’s cooperative.
+This local cooperative keeps an entire village financially and culturally stable.
+We’re especially inspired by the stories we hear of the workers and their excellent working conditions.
+They are very happy!

 Cocoa Butter for Melt On Your Skin Moisture